platform9/Certified-Applications-Catalog/README.md

 See our other opensource projects active in the community below ...

-## Platform9 Kubernetes Opensource Contribution Projects
+## Platform9's Market Leading Opensource Contributions

 <h3>etcdadm (etcd admin)</h3><p>Inspired by kubeadm, etcdadm is an open source command-line tool that allows users to easily configure, install and operate secure etdc clusters that can run anywhere &#8211; in the cloud, on-premises, as well as on air-gapped environments.</p><p><a class="button-cta button-secondary" href="https://github.com/kubernetes-sigs/etcdadm" target="_blank" rel="noopener">See Github</a></p><p>